hosseinoliabak/cisco/Datacenter/01-09 Capmus LAN design, Spine-Leaf Network Design.md

 We moved Layer 3 links down to the access layer in Clos topology.

-You refer to ingress and egress crossbar switches as leaf nodes.
-You also refer to the middle-stage crossbar switches as spine nodes.
-Any access ports on a leaf is three node away from another access port on another leaf.
-That is why the Clos network is called a three stache fabric.
-In a leaf-and-spine architecture, the goal is to share traffic over multiple paths throught he fabric.
+You designate the ingress and egress crossbar switches as leaf nodes, while the middle-stage crossbar switches are referred to as spine nodes.
+Each access port on a leaf is precisely three nodes away from any other access port on a different leaf.
+This characteristic is what gives the Clos network its name as a three-stage fabric.
+Within a leaf-and-spine architecture, the objective is to distribute traffic across numerous paths throughout the fabric in order to achieve optimal traffic sharing.

 <figure>
   <img src="https://github.com/hosseinoliabak/cisco/assets/31813625/69f29c87-d6a9-40d9-8a59-8ed3b3269af9" alt="Clos Spine-Leaf Network Architecture">